vintageplayer/uniswap-v3-subgraph-docs/docs/schemas/tokendaydata.md

 sidebar_position: 19
 ---

+Entities capturing the daily stats for a token across all of Uniswap.

+## Schema
 |Field|Type|derivedFrom|Description|
 |-|-|-|-|
 |id | ID! | | TokenDayData Entity ID.
 Format: `<token address>-<Timestamp rounded to the day by dividing by 86400>` |